tuedolm/tuedolm/README.md

 ### ⚡ Currently Doing  :

 - An open source non towered airports safety system (apparently 20,000 airports in US is non towered VS 500 that is towered)
-- Another redo of my website, this time with progress tracking on things and a recap feature like Spotify wrapped (then probably also open source it for everyone)
+- Another redo of my website, this time with progress tracking on things and a recap feature like Spotify wrapped

 ### My hot take on AI replacing engineers and entry level market: